-Option Description client host_name The client to back up (that is, the host name of the MSDP storage server).
-Default: the value that bpgetconfig CLIENT_NAME returns. hardware The hardware type or the computer type for the host. machine_type Spaces are not allowed.
-If the string contains special characters, enclose it in double quotation marks (").
-Default: Unknown.
-The pathname for the log file that the drcontrol utility creates.
+Option Description log_file pathname The pathname for the log file that the drcontrol utility creates.
 By default, the utility writes log files to /storage_path/log/drcontrol/.
 NB_install_dir install_directory Windows only.
 Required option if NetBackup was installed in a location other than the default (C:\Program Files\Veritas).
 If the string contains spaces or special characters, enclose it in double quotation marks (").
 Do not use a trailing backslash in the install_directory string. new_policy Create a new policy to protect the deduplication catalog on this host.
 If a policy with the given name exists already, the command fails.
+Note: To ensure that NetBackup activates the policy, you must specify theresidence residence option.
 OS operating_system The operating system for the host.
 Spaces are not allowed.
 If the string contains special characters, enclose it in double quotation marks (").
 Default: UNIX/Linux or MS-Windows. policy policy_name The name for the backup policy.
-Required withauto_recover_DR and update_policy; optional withnew_policy.
-Default: Dedupe_Catalog_shorthostname refresh_shadow_catalog Deletes all existing shadow catalog copies and creates a new catalog shadow copy. verbose Echo all drcontrol log statements to stdout.
+Required withauto_recover_DR andupdate_policy; optional withnew_policy.
+Default: Dedupe_Catalog_shorthostname print_space_required Display an estimate of the percentage of file system space that is required to recover the MSDP catalog. recover_last_cloud_catalyst_image Use bprestore to restore the cloud media server-related contents of the last deduplication catalog backup.
+This requires that disaster recovery be initialized. recover_last_image Restore the MSDP catalog from the last set of backup images (that is, the last full plus all subsequent incrementals).
+The drcontrol utility calls the NetBackup bprestore command for the restore operation. refresh_shadow_catalog Deletes all existing shadow catalog copies and creates a new catalog shadow copy.

-Table 5-33 MSDP drcontrol options for catalog backup and recovery (continued)
+Table 5-36 MSDP drcontrol options for catalog backup and recovery (continued)

 Option Description residence residence The name of the storage unit on which to store the MSDP catalog backups.
 Do not use the Media Server Deduplication Pool as the destination for the catalog backups.
 Recovery of the MSDP catalog from its Media Server Deduplication Pool is impossible.
-Symantec recommends that you use a storage unit that is attached to a NetBackup host other than the MSDP storage server. update_policy Update a policy, as follows: If the client name (of this media server) is not in the policy's client list, add the client name to the policy's client list.
+Veritas recommends that you use a storage unit that is attached to a NetBackup host other than the MSDP storage server. update_policy Update a policy, as follows: If the client name (of this media server) is not in the policy's client list, add the client name to the policy's client list.
 If you specify theos orhardware options, replace the values currently in the policy with the new values.
 Update the backup selection based on the locations of the MSDP storage directories and configuration files.
 Therefore, if you modify any of the following, you must use this option to update the catalog backup policy: Any of the following values in the spa.cfg file (section:variable pairs): StorageDatabase:CatalogShadowPath StorageDatabase:Path Paths:Var The spa.cfg or contentrouter.cfg locations in the pdregistry.cfg file.
 This option fails if there is no policy with the given policy name.
 It also fails if the existing policy type is incompatible with the operating system of the host on which you run the command.
-This option requires thepolicy policy_name option.
+This option requires thepolicy policy_name option. verbose Echo all droontrol log statements to stdout.

-See "Configuring an MSDP catalog backup" on page 195.
+See "Configuring an MSDP catalog backup" on page 219.